Someone created a website where you can review your landlord in Toronto

 Drew Minns created Good Neighbour to disassemble the power imbalance between tenants and their landlords in Toronto's renting scene.

-The free website, which launched in January 2021, allows tenants to review their buildings and landlords.
+The free website, which launched just over a year ago, allows tenants to review their buildings and landlords.

 Minns, a 36-year old engineering manager and former coding teacher, moved to Toronto in his early 20s and spent ten years 'walking on glass' renting.